 The quantity $\frac{(\cin - \cout)^2}{\cin + \cout}$ can be interpreted as the signal-to-noise ratio.
 It is unfortunate that Corollary~\ref{cor:detection} does not allow us to control the constant in the statement of the corollary.
-This constant comes from concentration of the adjacency matrix \cite{levina2018concentration}.
-Similar remarks were made by~\cite{levina2018concentration} for the analysis of Spectral Clustering in the constant degree regime.
+This constant comes from the concentration of the adjacency matrix.
+Similar remarks were made in~\cite{levina2018concentration} for the analysis of spectral clustering in the constant degree regime for SBMs graph.